dneise/bias_crate_intervention_may_2017/README.md

 So first we try replacing the little HV-channel-board in channel 27.

+Of course we need again some **Preparations:**

+ * Switch off the bias crate and
+ * Switch off the 80V Agilent Power supply and
+ * remove the Bias "Motherboard" labeled `BIAS_2`

 ### Step 1: Locate Channel 27

 On the other side of the motherboard there is a channel 27 as indicated in this image.